parr4130/parr4130/README.md

 - 👋 Hi, I’m @parr4130
-- 👀 I’m interested in learning the basics
+- 👀 I’m in my final year of BSc (Honours) IT: Software Development
-- 🌱 I’m currently learning java
+- 🌱 I’m currently working with HTML, CSS and JavaScript
 - 💞️ I’m looking to collaborate on things that will help me learn
 - 📫 How to reach me ...